Mudit7715/MCP/README.md

 ## 🎯 What is This?

-This project creates a **bridge** between AI models (like those running in Ollama) and your computer's functionality.
-Think of it as giving the AI hands to:
+This is a tutorial which creates a **bridge** between AI models (like those running in Ollama) and your computer's functionality using Model Context Protocol, Langchain and Ollama.
+Think of it as giving the AI hands to do any task which ealier seem to impossible by AI.
-- Do math calculations
-- Check files on your computer
-- Transform text
-- Generate passwords
-- Convert temperatures
-- And much more!

 ---

 ## 🚀 Features
+This is a very basic implementation on top of which we can build more.(No external APIs connected yet)

 ### Available Tools